Hunter Mountain, United States: Family Ski Guide

 - Advance tickets are mandatory: Vail Resorts limits daily sales.
 Buy lift tickets or confirm your Epic Pass before you get in the car.
 Showing up without a ticket risks being turned away on peak days.

 - Mini arcade: Located at the base area.
-Enough to fill 30 minutes, not an evening.
+Enough to fill 30 minutes between the last run and the drive home, not an evening activity.

 When to Go